egy1st/zerobytes-mkdocs/docs/index.md

 # ZeroBytes: When less means more

-Want to learn data science, but don’t have the time for a multi-year, full-time degree program?
-Luckily, there are many ways to prepare for a data science career.

-*"Obviously, there is a trad-off between gaining knowledge and the costly time and money to obtain these knowledge.
+*"Obviously, there is a trade-off between gaining knowledge and the costly time and money to obtain these knowledge.
 In ZeroBytes we believe that knowledge should be available to learner in premium, but at no cost."*

 *"When Free means Premium.
 When less means More.
 This is the most complex formula we master in ZeroBytes.
 We just started..
 There are many things that seem impossible only so long as one does not attempt them."*